basarat/typescript-book/docs/enums.md

 ### Enums
-An enum is a way to organize to a collection of related values.
+An enum is a way to organize a collection of related values.
 Many other programming languages (C/C#/Java) have an `enum` data type but JavaScript does not.
 However TypeScript does.
 Here is an example definition of a TypeScript enum:

 ```ts
 enum CardSuit {